joshuapack/TitleCaseFirefoxAddon/README.md

 https://addons.mozilla.org/en-US/firefox/addon/titlecase/

-Bug Found: It seems sometimes the ALT Keyboard shortcuts don't work.
-It could be due to the newer version of Firefox.
-I will be fixing this soon as soon as i can figure out why it stopped working.

-KEYBOARD SHORTCUTS All you have to do is right click and select TitleCase -> Allow ALT Shortcut.
+KEYBOARD SHORTCUTS All you have to do is right click and Go To Options Page and scroll to bottom of page and select the checkbox Allow ALT Shortcut and hit Save.
 This will enable it forever, until you shut it off.

 Suggestions: If you have any suggestions, please do not hesitate to ask at https://www.htdsoftware.com/support